-A New Companion to Herman Melville, co-edited with Wyn Kelley (forthcoming, Wiley-Blackwell, 2022).
+A New Companion to Herman Melville, co-edited with Wyn Kelley (Wiley-Blackwell, 2022).

 A New Companion to Herman Melville delivers an insightful examination of Melville for the twenty-first century.
 Building on the success of the first Blackwell Companion to Herman Melville, and offering a variety of tools for reading, writing, and teaching Melville and other authors, this New Companion offers 47 new chapters using critical, technological, and aesthetic practices to read Melville in exciting and revelatory ways.